-When checked, SaberCopy will open a window beneath the Drives List with additional debugging information (that is written to the main program log).
+When checked, SaberCopy will open a window with debugging information (that will also be logged to a special file).
 This option should only be used under the direction of MegaVoice technical support for special cases.

 Write individual log to device